srMarquinho/Codewars/Time_Lap_to_Average_MPH/README.md

 # [Time Lap to Average MPH - ("Indianapolis 500")](http://www.codewars.com/kata/56b89b9b33dbe53e82000df8)

-I've created this Kata for you to play with!
+I've created this Kata for you to play with.
+As an Indycar enthusiastic, I've made it with this theme.

 ### Description: